nickserv/danamccurdy.com/_posts/2014-06-09-Ego,-Heart-&-Spirit.md

 ---
 layout: post
 title: Ego, Heart & Spirit
-categories: [Being Human, Love]
+categories: being-human love
 ---

 Between two egos,
-Love is an agreement,
+love is an agreement,
 A set of mutual expectations.

 Between two hearts,
-Love is a softening of egos,
+love is a softening of egos,
 A relaxing of boundaries.

 Between two Spirits,
-Love is unity,
+love is unity,
 Without expectations,
 Without boundaries.